-We mention the “thumb test” method (using your hand or thumb to apply pressure to the belt as a way to judge whether or not it has the correct amount of tension) because many traditional businesses still practice this style of V-belt tensioning.
+We mention the “thumb test” method (using your hand or thumb to apply pressure to the belt as a way to judge whether or not it has the correct amount of tension) because many traditional businesses still practice this type of V-belt tensioning.

 When it comes to getting the most life out of your belts and maximizing the operational efficiency of your business, we do not recommend that anyone rely on anything less than the precision tensioning tools mentioned above in methods #2 and #3.

 While the “pros” of this method include the initial money and time savings gained from this simple procedure, as opposed to investing in a tensioning tool, the cost build-up of having to replace your belts frequently will ultimately overshadow this, consequently increasing downtime from belt failure.